centreon/centreon-documentation/versioned_docs/version-22.04/installation/installation-of-a-poller/using-packages.md

 Centreon provides RPM packages for its products through the Centreon Open Source version available free of charge in our repository.

-These packages can be installed on CentOS 7 and on Alma/RHEL/Oracle Linux 8.
+These packages can be installed on CentOS 7, on Alma/RHEL/Oracle Linux 8 and on Debian 11.

 ## Pre-installation steps

-### Disable SELinux
+### Disable SELinux (if it is installed)

 During installation, SELinux should be disabled.
 To do this, edit the file **/etc/selinux/config** and replace **enforcing** by **disabled**.
 You can also run the following command: